oVirt/ovirt-site/source/feature/frontendrefactor.html.md

 ##### Things to consider

 *   Max number of concurrent connects from the browser to the server is limited.
 *   Even though login and logout are very important operations, they really are not that special that they require separate code.
-In essence they are just a special case of an action.
+In essence they are just a special case of an operation.
 *   Operations can fail for whatever reason, and sometimes instead of returning an error we should attempt the operation again.
-*   The underlying communication between the browser and server should be independent of the api exposed to the application.
+*   The underlying communication between the browser and server should be independent of the API exposed to the application.
 Right now we use GWT-RPC, but we should be able to swap it out to REST without having to change the API.
 *   Sometimes the sequence of operations is important as demonstrated by the existence of RunMultipleAction**s**, so the new design needs to be able to handle a sequence as well as multiple concurrent requests.
+RunMultipleActions is there to give some kind of illusion of transactions, we should investigate if we can give actual transactions for certain sets of operations.
 *   We need to minimize the disruption to the existing infrastructure and just mark the existing methods as deprecated if needed.
 *   We need to make sure that the new design doesn't break any existing functionality, so we should write a unit test suite for the existing implementation (if possible) and use that to measure if the new implementation meets our needs.
 *   We need to implement the new design in such a way that it can easily be unit tested, unlike the current implementation.